 Throughout Lent, you are invited to pause midweek for Holden Evening Prayer, a simple, contemplative service shaped by scripture, silence and song.
 Services will be held on Wednesdays—February 25; March 4, 11, 18 and 25—at 12:00 PM and 6:30 PM.

-Each week, members of our congregation will share stories of how they are living as Good Neighbors, responding to the needs of those around them in everyday ways.
+Each week at the evening service, members of our congregation or our community will share stories of how they are living as Good Neighbors, responding to the needs of those around them in everyday ways.
 These reflections will remind us that Lent is not only about personal devotion, but about how God’s love moves through us and into the world.

 Sharing Meals, Community and Conversation